-Mediterranean romance takes on a new meaning here, with more crumbling ruins and ancient castles than you could ever possibly visit and golden-sand coves that you’ll have all to yourself.
+Mediterranean romance takes on a new meaning here, with more crumbling ruins and ancient castles than you could ever possibly visit, and golden-sand coves that you’ll have all to yourself.
 An eclectic mix of cultures and landscapes, you’ll find something new at every destination.
 Explore Greece’s dreamy Dodecanese islands; take a walk on the wild side in mountainous Montenegro; dance until dawn in Croatia’s lively bars.
-A kaleidoscope of colours, sounds, aromas and experiences, the East Med is the gift that keeps on giving.
+A kaleidoscope of colours, sounds, aromas and experiences, East Mediterranean sailing charters are the gift that keeps on giving.
+Read on to learn why.

 The weather in the East Med varies a lot, which is a reflection of the region’s diversity.
 The best time to visit is from July to August - the heart of the Mediterranean yachting season.
 August tends to be the hottest month experiencing daily averages of 29°C/84.2°F, with July averaging 27°C/80.6°F. Throughout the season there is a very low chance of rain, ideal for those on luxury sailing holidays.
 Europe offers cooler seas than tropical regions like the Caribbean, but in the summer months this will be the perfect thing to cool you down.

-Sailing charter holidays will generally experience calm waters and good weather across the East Med, Dubrovnik/Montenegro and the Aegean sea.
+Those on an East Mediterranean sailing charter will generally experience calm waters and good weather across the East Med, Dubrovnik/Montenegro and the Aegean sea.

-Oyster yacht charters are the perfect way to discover the East Mediterranean.
-The romance of this region is magnified when cruising on one of our stunning handcrafted sailing yachts.
+Mediterranean sailboat charters are the perfect way to discover the charms of the East Mediterranean and the romance of this region is magnified when cruising on one of our stunning handcrafted sailing yachts.
 Visit remote spots that can only be accessed by the water, all from the comfort of our spacious deck saloon boats.
 Panoramic windows provide stunning views as you head to your next destination, with an expert crew onboard to skipper the yacht and cater to your every need.

-Explore Croatia, Montenegro, the Ionian Islands, Greece and Turkey, all on one of our crewed sailing yachts for charter.
+Explore Croatia, Montenegro, the Ionian Islands, Greece and Turkey, all on one of our crewed Mediterranean sailing charters.

 Croatia is a fantastic mix of tiny islands, sweeping national parks, extraordinary architecture and a renowned nightlife scene.
 Visit Diocletian’s Palace in Split, where ancient columns and secret underground passages will make you feel like you’ve stepped back in time.
 Tranquil pebbled beaches with gin-clear waters dot the coast of the mainland.
-Buzzing restaurants offer something for even the fussiest eaters on your crewed sailing yacht charter; Mediterranean cuisine, hearty Croatian stews and exceedingly good local wines are all there for you to choose from.
+Buzzing restaurants offer something for even the fussiest eaters on your East Mediterranean sailboat charter; fresh seafood, hearty Croatian stews and exceedingly good local wines are all there for you to choose from.

 The best time to visit Croatia on a sailing yacht charter is in July or August when the islands’ beachfront bars and clubs come alive and you’ll experience a glorious 13 hours of sunshine each day.
 Be sure to book far in advance to secure the most coveted marina berths in your chosen destinations.

-For July and August sailing holidays, Europe is always fabulous thanks to the beautiful weather it experiences in these months.
+In July and August, Mediterranean sailboat charters are always fabulous thanks to the beautiful weather the region is blessed with.
 However, Montenegro is particularly charming, with warm-hearted locals, homespun culture and secluded spots you can have all to yourself.

 Our sailing charters in Montenegro are usually incorporated into Croatian charters, cruising from Dubrovnik/Split to Montenegro or vice versa.